spollard/josh-works.github.io/_posts/2017-06-06-memorizing-programming-with-anki.md

 ### Backticks to make text `formatted and fixed-width`

-TODO: Screenshot slack conversation about `env` files:
+"Visual hierarchy" is a huge way to help the human eye differentiate the important from the unimportant, or between things of different types.

+Here's two was to write the same question.
+This is a question I asked someone on my team recently:

+> what value do you use for SIDEKIQ_PORT in config/application.yml?

+Compare that with:

-> Question - what value do you use for `SIDEKIQ_PORT` in your `config/env`?
+> what value do you use for `SIDEKIQ_PORT` in `config/application.yml`?

-Imagine a card like "what does Array.sort do?"
+The one with the text formatting is easier to understand.
+Lets extend this principle to building programming-related flashcards.

+Imagine an Anki card that says:

+> what does array.sort do?

 You can draw a little more attention to the specifics of the question (it's about an Array, and it's an instance method!) by using: